CollectivaT-dev/TTS-API/README.md

 - Numbers
 - E-mail addresses

-You can specify how these conversions should be done for your language.
-To do that,
+You can specify how these conversions should be done for your language by following the procedure:

 1. Create a directory named with your language code under `utils/preprocessors`
 2. Create a script called `preprocessor.py` under that directory
 3. Define a function with the name `text_preprocess` inside `preprocessor.py` that takes the input text as input and returns the normalized form.

-You can follow the templates we provided for two languages Catalan (`ca`) and Ladino (`lad`).
+You can also copy the templates we provided for two languages: Catalan (`ca`) and Ladino (`lad`).